exasol/extension-manager/doc/system_requirements.md

 This makes it clear to DBAs that objects in this schema are managed and should not be modified by hand.

-Needs: impl, utest, itest
+Needs: impl, itest

 ### EM works with Exasol SaaS
 `const~works-with-saas~1`

 EM works in an Exasol SaaS environment.

-Needs: impl, utest, itest
+Needs: dsn

 ## Out-of-Scope